payingattention/linkjs/README.md

 application.)
 If necessary, the environment can confirm requests to the filesystem with the user before executing them, caching the user's decision.

-**Multi-tasking.** A single tab represents one isolated instance of the execution environment.
+**Multi-tasking.** A single tab represents a contained instance of the execution environment.
-This can provide multiple workspaces which allow temporary, contained changes to the environment, as well as different process-stacks.
+This can provide multiple workspaces with separate sets of active scripts ("process-stacks").

 Rather than manage windows with the env, it should be possible for users to run window-manager apps which then utilize the sub-process tools.
-The default, unmanaged behavior would give invoked scripts ownership of the environment and to push a new state to the browser history.
+The default, unmanaged behavior would give invoked scripts ownership of the environment and push a new state to the browser history.
 The parent script may choose to end and replace itself with the child script, or it may sleep and remain in the process stack.
+Likewise, a script can register callbacks, then return control to its parent.

-The user can press the back button to move up the process stack; likewise, a finished script might trigger the back action to return to the parent.
-Whether the forward button should bring scripts back onto the stack will require some consideration.
+The user could then press the back button to move up the process stack; likewise, a finished script might trigger the back action to return to the parent.
+Whether the forward button should bring scripts back onto the stack would require some consideration.

 **Communication.** All processes communicate using the file-system and HTTP methods, whether interacting with a resource or with another process.
 Pattern-matching may be used to allow multiple request targets; for instance, ```GET /proc/*/name``` to retrieve the names of active processes (assuming /proc/ is dynamically populated with running scripts).
-Scripts can then files to callbacks which  handle the request (eg
+Scripts can then alias files to callbacks which handle the request (eg
 ```/proc/15/text/insert```).
 Paths can be passed between processes (as links) if discovery is needed.

 This, of course, requires the browser env to populate the file-system with a number of virtual names.
 Alterations
 to the fs should be possible on a per-process basis, to limit scripts to the resources required for execution.
 Permissions are enforced by object capabilities, so, if a resource is visible in the namespace, it's authorized
 for use.
 (This is called "authorization by designation," as [discussed by Mark Miller in this talk on Secure
-Distributed Programming with OCaps](http://www.youtube.com/watch?v=w9hHHvhZ_HY&feature=related To grant access
+Distributed Programming with OCaps](http://www.youtube.com/watch?v=w9hHHvhZ_HY&feature=related)).
+To grant access
 to a non-standard resource, an alias could be written to the script's private folder, with the option to make
 the alias remain for latter executions.